shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 The embedding network was trained with Pytorch using the Adam optimizer with a learning rate of $1 \times 10^{-5}$ and weight decay of $1 \times 10^{-6}$.
 All other Adam hyperparameters were set to the Pytorch defaults. the network was trained on a single RTX 3060 GPU.

 For this project three classifiers were tried using sci-kit learn implementations, a K nearest neighbours (KNN), a support vector machine (SVM) and a multilayer perceptron (MLP).
 The KNN used a custom uniform voting from the nearest neighbor and all neighbours that were closer than $m$.
 The SVM used the default sci-kit learn hyperparameters, most notably a $C$ value of 1 and the Radial Basis Function kernel.
-The neural network architecture can be seen in Figure [num](), the Adam optimizer was used with a learning rate of 0.0001.
+The neural network architecture can be seen in Figure [num](), the Adam optimizer was used with a learning rate of 0.0001 and a momentum value of 0.9, other Adam hyperparameters were set to the sci-kit learn defaults.

 ## Results
+The training loss curve can be seen in Figure [num]().

 ## Discussion